noahjkrueger/326-dubblestuforeo/docs/final.md

 TODO : Write the conclusion.
 MS3 Instructions:

      A conclusion describing your team’s experience in working on this project.
-This should include what you learned through the design and implementation process, the difficulties you encountered, what your team would have liked to know before starting the project that would have helped you later, and any other technical hurdles that your team encountered
+     This should include what you learned through the design and implementation process, the difficulties you encountered, what your team would have liked to know before starting the project
+     that would have helped you later, and any other technical hurdles that your team encountered.